Using Pharmaceutical Supply Chain Data to Build Resiliency

 Advanced analytics can be used to more accurately predict how long a particular drug or other treatment will stay in stock before it’s sold and how much product is staying in inventory too long to be sold.
 This insight can help pharmaceutical companies make more-efficient use of their production resources.

-Data analytics can help pharmaceutical companies realize increased efficiencies that significantly reduce transportation-related costs.
+Through the application of data analytics, pharmaceutical companies can realize increased efficiencies that significantly reduce transportation-related costs.
 Using data to more efficiently plan loads, consolidate shipping costs, and improve visibility of in-transit goods all play a role in streamlining how individual components and finished goods are transported.

 Data analytics can be used to improve manufacturing efficiencies and avoid unplanned outages due to equipment failures.
 Data gathered from sensors mounted on manufacturing equipment can be used to accurately predict when equipment will need to be serviced.
 Inputs from scanners and other sensors can ensure that quality standards are maintained and detect critical quality control failures early on.